fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

 Introduction
 ============

 Before we can get into NLP in any depth, we first need to understand what natural language is.
 To put it in simple terms, it is a means for us to express our thoughts and ideas.
 To define it more specifically, language is a mutually agreed upon set of protocols involving words/sounds that we use to communicate with each other.

-In this era of digitization and computation, we are constantly interacting with machines around us through various means, such as voice commands and typing instructions in the form of words.
-Thus, it has become essential to develop mechanisms by which human language can be comprehended accurately by computers.
-NLP helps us do this.
-So, NLP can be defined as a field of computer science that is concerned with enabling computer algorithms to understand, analyze, and generate natural languages.

 Let\'s look at an example.
 You have probably interacted with Siri or Alexa at some point.
 Ask Alexa for a cricket score, and it will reply